Visit of Omar Bongo, President of Gabon, to the CEC

 Jacques Delors, Omar Bongo and Manuel Marín (from left to right)

-Meeting in Jacques Delors' office: Manuel Marín, Omar Bongo and ...
+Meeting in Jacques Delors' office: Manuel Marín, Omar Bongo and Jacques Delors, in the ...

 Handshake between Omar Bongo, on the left, and Manuel Marín